Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - $500 minimum (higher than Betterment)

-- No access to human advisors — and that's a real gap if your financial situation gets complicated
+- No human advisor access — a real gap if your finances get complicated

 - No individual stock trading

-Verdict: Wealthfront is excellent — but if you're a true beginner with under $10,000, the $500 minimum and the absence of any human advisor access makes Betterment the slightly better starting point.
-Come back to Wealthfront when tax optimization actually starts to matter.
+Verdict: Wealthfront is excellent, but for a true beginner with under $10K, the $500 minimum and lack of advisor access tips the scales toward Betterment.
+Come back when tax optimization actually matters.

 8. SoFi Invest — Best for All-in-One Finance

-SoFi's whole angle is that it wants to be your entire financial life — banking, loans, insurance, credit cards, and investing all inside one app.
-For investing specifically, it offers commission-free stocks, ETFs, crypto, fractional shares, and an automated investing option.
-The thing that genuinely stands out here, though: active members get access to certified financial planner (CFP) advice at no extra charge.
-That's a meaningful perk that most apps don't come close to matching.
+SoFi wants to be your entire financial life — banking, loans, insurance, credit cards, and investing all in one app.
+For investing, you get commission-free stocks, ETFs, crypto, fractional shares, and an automated option.
+But here's what stands out: active members get free access to certified financial planners (CFPs).
+That's a perk most apps won't come close to matching.

 Key Features: